Antonio Garay

-Antonio Garay Jr. (born November 30, 1979) is an American former professional football nose tackle.
+Antonio Garay Jr. (born November 30, 1979) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He was selected by the Cleveland Browns in the sixth round of the 2003 NFL draft.
-He played college football and wrestled at Boston College.
+He played college football and wrestled for the Boston College Eagles.
 He was an NCAA wrestling All-American his sophomore year, placing 4th at the NCAA Championships while at Boston College.

 Garay was also a member of the Chicago Bears, San Diego Chargers, and New York Jets.

 He is notable for his outrageous hairstyles and for driving a Hello Kitty-themed smart car.

 Early life

 Garay is Jewish.
 Garay's mother is Jewish and his father is a Catholic of Jamaican, Costa Rican, and Puerto Rican descent.
 He and his two siblings were exposed to both parents' faiths.
 He attended Rahway High School in Rahway, New Jersey, and was a standout offensive and defensive lineman.
 He was also the NJSIAA 275 lb. state and national wrestling champion in 1998 and a high school All-American, winning the National High School Wrestling Tournament in Pittsburgh in 1998.